brkn/dota2-statistics-of-professional-players/README.md

 ========================
 Changelog:
 =========
--09.41 Sun: Created second sheet, formulated some data.
+- 09.41 Sun: Created second sheet, formulated some data.
 Done with ODS part until it turns out "nah it's not done".
--17.15 Sun: Python cant handle Chinese players' names.
+- 17.15 Sun: Python cant handle Chinese players' names.
 Google translated them one by one to latin.
 Changed encoding to ANSII.
 Created new .ods file.
--02,25 Mon: "Is that a huge banner or are you just happy to see me?".
+- 02,25 Mon: "Is that a huge banner or are you just happy to see me?".
 Python is almost done.
 Added old css file with little changes.
+- 04,25 Mon: Style of data table.
+Sorting script from internet.
+Moved webpage files to one folder.

 To Do List
 =========